kandrews92/2Dmaterials-survey/README.md

 			any figures that are to be used in susequent files or directories under the main branch

+		macros/:
+			"units.tex":
+				macros for commonly used units.
+				this should be referenced directly
+				in each *.tex file it is used in

 		scripts/:
 			"mk":
 				compiles latex in a given dir